Professor Helen Dolk

 According to the Statistical Monitoring Report of the European Surveillance of Congenital Anomalies (EUROCAT), the overall occurrence of spina bifida and heart defects have declined by 10 per cent and 14 per cent respectively within these last ten years.

-The author of the report, Professor Helen Dolk, from the Institute of Nursing Research at the University’s Jordanstown campus, one of the top three UK nursing research centres, said: “Congenital anomalies are a major cause of foetal death, infant mortality and childhood morbidity so a key aim of public health authorities should be to reduce their occurence.
+The author of the report, Professor Helen Dolk, from the Institute of Nursing Research at the University’s Jordanstown campus, one of the top three UK nursing research centres, said: “Congenital anomalies are a major cause of foetal death, infant mortality and childhood morbidity so a key aim of public health authorities should be to reduce their occurrence.

 “This report suggests that primary prevention programmes across some parts of Europe may be having a positive effect on some types of birth defects.
 For example folic acid supplementation if begun prior to conception and voluntary food fortification aim to reduce the occurrence of neural tube defects including spina bifida.
 EUROCAT is currently working on recommendations for a wide range of primary prevention measures to be included in National Plans for Rare Diseases.”